ElliottMardones/foRgotten/README.md

 ## DataSet

 The library provides three three-dimensional incidence matrices: `CC`, `CE`, and `EE`.
-The data are those used in the study “Application of the Forgotten Effects Theory For Assessing the Public Policy on Air Pollution Of the Commune of Valdivia, Chile” developed by Manna, E. M et al. (2018).
+The data are those used in the study "Application of the Forgotten Effects Theory For Assessing the Public Policy on Air Pollution Of the Commune of Valdivia, Chile" developed by Manna, E. M et al. (2018).

 The data consists of 16 incentives, four behaviors, and ten key